Quantum Dense Coding Network using Multimode Squeezed States of Light: Framework for Multimode Dense coding network

 where $S(\hat{\rho}) = -\text{tr}(\hat \rho\ln \hat \rho)$, is the von Neumann entropy of the density operator $\hat{\rho}=\int~ d^2\alpha~ p(\alpha)~\hat{\rho}_\alpha$.

-Considering a legitimate constraint of having a fixed mean number of photons $\bar{N}$ (which can be modulated), the required task is to find the configuration of a single mode bosonic field in order to maximize the mutual information, $\mathcal{I}(\mathcal{S}:\mathcal{R})$.
-It was shown \cite{drummond_Caves-1994,Yuen_Ozawa-1993} that the optimal channel capacity via the classical protocol is achieved by photon counting measurement from a ensemble of number states having maximum entropy, i.e., $\sum_n P(n)\ket{n}\bra{n}$ with $P(n)=\bar{N}^n(1+\bar{N})^{-(n+1)}$.
+Considering a legitimate constraint of having a fixed mean number of photons $\bar{N}$ (which can be modulated), the required task is to find the configuration of a single-mode bosonic field in order to maximize the mutual information, $\mathcal{I}(\mathcal{S}:\mathcal{R})$.
+It was shown \cite{drummond_Caves-1994,Yuen_Ozawa-1993} that the optimal channel capacity via the classical protocol is achieved by photon counting measurement from an ensemble of number states having maximum entropy, i.e., $\sum_n P(n)\ket{n}\bra{n}$ with $P(n)=\bar{N}^n(1+\bar{N})^{-(n+1)}$.